THE AUDITOR GENERAL'S REPORT SAYS HABITAT LOSS IS THE THREAT TO GRIZZLY BEARS

 In a 73-page independent report Auditor General, Carol Bellringer states, “The health of grizzly bear populations is an indicator of how well the ecosystem (and the species that live there) is doing…The greatest threat to grizzly bears is not hunting, but rather, human activities that degrade grizzly bear habitat.”

-“It is an independent audit that reconfirms what the Guide Outfitters Association of British Columbia have been saying – that hunting in BC is not a threat to the grizzly bear populations” Michael Schneider, President of the GOABC, “A tightly controlled hunt is an important part of wildlife management and should be based on the best available science.”
+“It is an independent audit that reconfirms what the Guide Outfitters Association of British Columbia has been saying – that hunting in BC is not a threat to the grizzly bear populations,” remarked Michael Schneider, President of GOABC.
+“A tightly controlled hunt is an important part of wildlife management and should be based on the best available science.”

-The GOABC is pleased to hear that government is accepting all 10 recommendations in the audit.
+We are pleased to hear that government is accepting all 10 recommendations in the audit.
 “We will build a robust plan to manage and protect this vital species by applying more conservation resources where they are needed – in the most effective manner.
 A strong, clear and proactive management plan will help to ensure that grizzly bear populations will thrive in this province.
-We also look forward to working with all interested British Columbians to develop long-overdue species at risk legislation for our province” committed George Heyman, Minister of Environment and Climate Change Strategy.
+We also look forward to working with all interested British Columbians to develop long-overdue species at risk legislation for our province,” committed George Heyman, Minister of Environment and Climate Change Strategy.

 To review the Auditor General’s report in full click the button link below.